Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to intensify a situation, often a conflict or emotion.
-The phrase uses "fan" and "flames" metaphorically to emphasize provoking or escalating something, not literally related to fire.
+The idiom uses "fan" and "flames" metaphorically to emphasize provoking or escalating something, not literally related to fire.

 Origin: